bewest/insulaudit/questions/eff.markdown

 confirms that lack of epistemic certainty regarding therapy results in harming patients.
 It is a reflection on Medtronic that they refuse to share the knowledge needed to prevent these adverse events.
+Many of these events can be prevented without servicing or modifying the device using generic software easily provided in any language.
+My understanding is that vendors have distorted the facts around this situation, allowing confusion and misinformation to thrive.

 I shouldn't have to reverse engineer my own medical data.
 I don't understand how they can get away with doing harm